ChrisRega/lazy_async_promise/README.md

 - LazyValuePromise for a single value future

 As the name suggests both of them are lazily evaluated and nothing happens until polled for the first time.

+Example-usage of this crate with a small egui/eframe blog-reader can be found [here](https://github.com/ChrisRega/example-blog-client/)